symfony/symfony-docs/messenger.rst

 Using Middleware Factories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes middleware are configurable using factories.
-There are two types of
+Some third-party bundles and libraries provide configurable middleware via
-factories and they are based on Symfony's :doc:`dependency injection </service_container>`
+factories.
+Using them requires a two-step configuration based on Symfony's
-features:
+:doc:`dependency injection </service_container>` features:

 .. code-block:: yaml

     services:

-        # Type 1: a factory class is registered as a service with the required
+        # Step 1: a factory class is registered as a service with the required
         # dependencies to instantiate a middleware
         doctrine.orm.messenger.middleware_factory.transaction:
             class: Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddlewareFactory
             arguments: ['@doctrine']

-        # Type 2: an abstract definition that will call the factory with default arguments
+        # Step 2: an abstract definition that will call the factory with default
-        # or the one provided in the middleware config
+        # arguments or the one provided in the middleware config
         messenger.middleware.doctrine_transaction_middleware:
             class: Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddleware
             factory: ['@doctrine.orm.messenger.middleware_factory.transaction', 'createMiddleware']